 Why buy when you can rent, especially if you’re not going to keep a textbook at the end of a semester or school year.
 Many bookstores, both brick-and-mortar and online, offer textbook rentals at attractive prices.
 While renting may be a great option, always read the fine print.
 Make sure you understand all of the terms so you don’t incur additional fees or charges.

 Textbook buyback programs are a good option to consider as well.
 You can sell textbooks at the end of the year to the college bookstore, local shops or online booksellers, and apply the money you earn for next year's textbook purchases.
 Just make sure you keep the books in good shape so you can reap the maximum value.

 You might also look into selling textbooks directly to fellow students.
-Without the bookstore's cut, you might be able to receive little more.
+Without the bookstore's cut, you might be able to receive a little more.
 Or, you can post books for sale on eBay, Craigslist or similar online sites where you sell directly.
 If the book isn't often used—maybe it's a niche science textbook—you may struggle to sell it.